artwist-polyakov/pokitoki-advanced/README.md

 # ⚠️ It is fork of [pokitoki](https://github.com/nalgeon/pokitoki) with additional features

-- Here is available web-sites scrapping via scrape.do API (provides 1000 requests/mo for free )
+- Supports website scraping via scrape.do API (provides 1000 requests/mo for free)
-- Voice messsages support, with optional TTS-output (hear answer instead of reading).
+- Voice messages support, with optional TTS-output (hear answer instead of reading).
 - Documents support.